-Agile Government Leadership is proud to announce it has produced four case studies — featuring federal, state and local examples — of how government is implementing Agile development practices:
+Agile Government Leadership is announcing the release of several case studies — featuring federal, state and local examples — of how government is implementing agile development practices:

 Agile development allows the State of Maine to think big, yet start small – and make project course corrections quickly to ensure project success.